 Vietnam is currently entering a new phase of development of its financial markets and of its economic policy framework, particularly also its monetary policy framework.
-We are looking forward to welcoming ambitious candidates wishing to acquire the quantitative skills and academic concepts necessary to qualify for a career in finance and economics.
+We are looking forward to welcoming ambitious candidates wishing to acquire the quantitative skills and academic concepts necessary to qualify for a successful career in finance and economics.

-In case the final bachelor certificate is not yet available when applying for the master program, a candidate's application can alternatively be assessed based on a proof of matriculation and on an interim certificate.
+In case the final Bachelor degree certificate is not yet available when applying for the M.Sc. in Global Finance and Economics program, a candidate's application can alternatively be assessed based on a proof of enrollment and on an interim certificate.
 This interim certificate must

 - English Language Level Test (ELLT) – Oxford International Digital Institute